 With regard to the transitional period of currently 24 months from the date of entry into force until the ePrivacy Regulation comes into effect (Article 29(2)), there has been some support for the GDPR, the Federal Data Protection Act (BDSG) and the Telemedia Act (TMG) continuing to apply in parallel.
 Although Article 95 of the GDPR expressly governs the relationship with the existing Directive on Privacy and Electronic Communications (2002/58/EC) and leaves its provisions unaffected, interaction of the legislation nonetheless gives rise to considerable legal uncertainty.
 As a result, different views have been expressed regarding the legality of website tracking, for example, ranging from a need for consent to the view that it is only necessary to provide an objection option (section 15(3), TMG).

-With regard to the legal situation in Germany, there is disagreement as to whether the provisions of the Telemedia Act (sections 11 ff., TMG) relating to online tracking constitute an implementation of the Directive on Privacy and Electronic Communications and therefore continue to apply alongside the GDPR, or whether the GDPR is solely applicable since 25 May 2018.
+With regard to the legal situation in Germany, there was disagreement as to whether the provisions of the Telemedia Act (sections 11 ff.
+TMG) relating to online tracking constitute an implementation of the Directive on Privacy and Electronic Communications and therefore continue to apply alongside the GDPR, or whether the GDPR is solely applicable since 25 May 2018.

 The Conference of Independent Data Protection Authorities of the German Federal Government and the Federal States published opinions on this matter in April 2018 and in March 2019.
 Their view is that the provisions of sections 11 ff. of the TMG ceased to be applicable when the GDPR came into effect.
 This means that compliance of online tracking must be judged solely in terms of the GDPR.
-With regard to tracking mechanisms, in particular for advertising purposes, the authorities currently take the view that they require the consent of data subjects as set out in the GDPR (Article 6(1)(a), Article 7, GDPR).
+With regard to tracking mechanisms, in particular for advertising purposes, the authorities take the view that they require the consent of data subjects as set out in Article 6(1)(a), Article 7 GDPR.